Skip to content

 • mode: 'eager' | 'lazy' | 'aggressive' | 'blur' | 'progressive' (optional) - The validation mode for the field - see validation modes

-• formIdentifier: string | symbol (optional) - Identifier for the form (useful when you have multiple forms on the same component)
+• formIdentifier: string | symbol (optional) - Identifier for the form (must match the one used in useFormValidator)

 Return